 California Civil Code 3333.2 puts a cap of $250,000 on non-economic damage awards in medical malpractice lawsuits.

 California Civil Code 3333.2 is the result of the Medical Injury Compensation Reform Act (MICRA), which California voters passed in 1975.

 The $250,000 medical malpractice damages cap applies to losses that are difficult to place a value on.
 Such “non-economic” damages include (but are not limited to):

-- Loss the use of an organ or limb, and
+- Loss of the use of an organ or limb, and

 - Loss of life enjoyment.

-Other than as set forth above, there is no cap on the amount of compensatory damages a plaintiff may sue for in a professional negligence case.
+Other than as set forth above, there is no cap under state law on the amount of compensatory damages a medical malpractice plaintiff may sue for in a medical negligence case.

 In the context of a professional negligence claim, this usually means showing that the defendant’s conduct was: